Thierry-Schaer/Thierry-Schaer/README.md

-# Titox
+# Hi there ! :wave:

-Welcome to my profile ! :rocket:
+:rocket: A passionate Swiss developer !